Introduction to Strategies for Conducting Literary Research

 • Evaluate source credibility

-• Posit your research question
+• Posit a research question

 • Posit a thesis statement